chrismdp/cardpirates/rules/index.md

 ## Drifting

-If you have no crew cards for whatever reason, you have the option of drifting one square without having to place a card.
+If you have two cards or less, or you have no crew cards which allow sailing normally, you have the option of drifting one square without having to place a card.
 Resolve the rest of your turn in the same way as for *sailing* above.

 ## Storms